Vyral/kati-spaniak/_posts/2022-04-12-what-buyers-should-know-if-you-want-to-win.md

 ---
 {% include youtube.html %}

-A homebuyer, what do you need to do in order to purchase a house in today’s hot market?
-Life as a buyer can be challenging, especially if you’ve been looking at what houses have sold for over the last three months.
+As a buyer, what do you need to do to purchase a house in today’s hot market?
+Life as a buyer can be challenging, especially if you’ve seen what houses have sold for over the last three months.
 When I discuss home prices with clients, I’m mainly concerned with two types of values: appraised values and market values.&nbsp;

 In today’s environment, **a home’s market value is going to be much higher than its appraised value.** That means there’s a chance that the property may not appraise for the price that you offer on the home.
 If you’re a buyer using a mortgage and the appraisal comes in for $100,000 less than what you offered for the home, you’ll have to make up the difference somehow.
 There are three ways to approach this scenario:&nbsp;

 **1\.
-You can get the seller to reduce their price**
+You can get the seller to reduce their price.**

 **2\.
-You, the buyer, can make up the difference**
+You, the buyer, can make up the difference.** This option is usually what happens in our market.

 **3\.
 The seller can relist the home.
 The second option is usually what happens in our market.**

-Something else that buyers need to consider is that **you can’t have a mortgage contingency in your contract if you want to win.** Appraisals won’t come out where you want them to be, so if you don’t have a mortgage contingency, that means you’re buying the house whether or not you can get the mortgage.
-That constitutes a huge risk for a buyer.
+Something else that buyers need to consider is that **you can’t have a mortgage contingency in your contract if you want to win.** Houses usually won't appraise, so if your offer is contingent on the appraisal, you probably won't be able to purchase the home.
 That’s why, as a listing agent, I ask buyers for proof of funds that shows they have the cash to cover the gap if the home doesn’t appraise.

 {% include pullquote.html %}

 The final thing to keep in mind as a buyer is that you need to work with an experienced agent who knows how to write offers and negotiate with other agents.
-We’re focused on the market 24/7, so we can help you navigate the complexities of today’s environment and help you successfully complete your purchase.
+I'm focused on the market 24/7, so I can help you navigate the complexities of today’s environment and help you successfully complete your purchase.

-If you have any questions or need assistance buying a home in our market, don’t hesitate to give us a call or send us an email.
-We’d love to help you.
+If you have any questions or need assistance buying a home in our market, don’t hesitate to call or email..
+I'd love to help you.